timvideos/HDMI2USB-jahanzeb-firmware/README.md

-# HDMI2USB - A HDMI Capturing Solution
+# HDMI2USB - A HDMI/DVI Capturing Solution

-HDMI2USB is a device to capture HDMI, DVI and Displayport and send it on USB port as UVC video.
+HDMI2USB is a device to capture HDMI and DVI (and Displayport with cheap active adapters) and send it on USB port as UVC video.
 The device attaches computer as a standard webcam so there is no need of installing additional drivers.

 More information about the device can be found in the [wiki @ https://github.com/timvideos/HDMI2USB/wiki](https://github.com/timvideos/HDMI2USB/wiki).